April 20, 2023

 • Can you sing the national anthem (Negaraku)?
 You should stand up to show respect.

-Applicants may be asked to recite Rukun Negara and sing Negaraku during one or both interviews.
+Applicants can be asked to recite Rukun Negara and sing Negaraku at one or both interviews.

 Watching YouTube videos helped me learn them: